 Gold surges, Asian stocks mixed amid US-China feud, pandemic

-BEIJING (AP) — Major Asian stock markets declined and gold surged to a record price Monday amid U.S.-China tensions and concern a recovery from the coronavirus pandemic might be weakening.
+BEIJING (AP) — Global stock markets were mixed and gold surged to a record price Monday amid U.S.-China tension and concern a recovery from the coronavirus pandemic might be weakening.

-Shanghai, Tokyo and Hong Kong retreated while Seoul advanced.
-India opened lower and Southeast Asian markets were mixed.
+London, Tokyo and Hong Kong declined while Frankfurt and Shanghai advanced.
+U.S. stock futures were higher.

 Wall Street ended last week down after a new diplomatic flare-up between Washington and Beijing and mixed earnings reports.